Do You Have A Masters In Psychology? Jobs You May Want To Consider

 • Career guidance

 There is a wide range of services mental health counselors provide.
-People with a master's degree in psychology often specialize in a particular field, such as OCD or depression.
+An individual with a master's degree in psychology may have a practice focused on a particular field, such as OCD or depression.
 Others pride themselves on assisting those needing professional career guidance.
 With a master's in psychology, you can tailor your career choice to your personality and interests.
 Other job titles under this umbrella include mental health specialists, clinicians, therapists, and behavior analysts.
 You can explore the current outlook of a mental health counselor job below:

 Much faster than average (26% growth)